University of Houston Cougar Classic

 4) Arguments that are explicitly homophobic, racist, or otherwise bigoted.

-6) Arguments that link to your opponents identity - ex.
+7) Arguments that link to your opponents identity - ex.
 "White ppl should lose", "vote for me cuz im X"

 This is the form of debate that I did the most in high school.
 I am not a huge fan of the recent uprising of identity politics Ks but i will obviously vote on them; I will probably understand your insane postmodern nonsense as long as you understand it enough to explain the application back to me.